 The most recent and relevant laws that govern the protection of Personal Data is the GDPR (General Data Protection Regulation).
 This privacy and cookies policy has been created with this in mind.

 Purpose of this privacy notice

-This privacy notice aims to give you information about how we collect and processes your Personal Data whether it is provided by you directly through your use of our website, via emails or phone, by post, social media, or face to face, whilst purchasing our goods or services, supplying services to us or otherwise.
+This privacy notice aims to give you information about how we collect and processes your Personal Data whether it is provided by you directly through your use of our website, via emails or phone, by post, social media, or face to face, whilst purchasing, interacting with us or using our goods or services, supplying services to us or otherwise.

 It is important that you read through this privacy notice together with any other relevant notice we may provide on specific occasions when were collect or processing Personal Data about you – so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Please note that our website is not intended for children and we do not knowingly collect or process data relating to children.